 Bogle Park was designed by Browning Day Mullins Dierdorf and their lead architects John Lindstaedt, Dan McCloskey and Chad Lothamer.
 McClelland Consulting Engineers is the civil engineer for Bogle Park.
 The mechanical, electrical and plumbing engineers are TME Consulting Engineers and the structural engineers are Engineering Consultants.
 Construction of the facility is handled by Nabholz Contruction’s Ozark division and would not be possible without the many donors and partners of the project.

-One of the most striking aspects of Bogle Park is the dramatic entrance on the concourse level.
-Upon entry, fans see the field and then descend down into the seating area which is home to 1,200 chair-back seats.
-There is space for grilling and groups in the outfield area and six modern skyboxes overlook the field.
-For the first time, the Razorback softball team has its locker room at the venue along with an indoor practice and batting facility located on the home field side of the stadium.
-The press box is a state-of-the-art media area.
+One of Bogle Park’s most striking aspects is the dramatic entrance on the concourse level.
+Upon entry, fans see the field and then descend into the seating area which is home to 1,200 chair-back seats.
+There is space for groups in the outfield Berm while six modern skyboxes overlook the field.

 Bogle Park saw the third-highest program top crowd in NCAA history as 3,448 fans were on hand for a 3-0 Arkansas victory over Ole Miss on March 28, 2018.
 Only Fresno State and Alabama have better single-game program bests.